 BACTrack Select S35 Digital Alcohol Detector

-A great product for personal alcohol testing, its MicroCheck technology has advanced sensors of semiconductor type.
-It can detect BAC levels in wide range.
+An excellent product for personal alcohol testing, its MicroCheck technology has advanced sensors of semiconductor type.
+It can detect BAC levels in a wide range.

 BACTrack Mobile Digital Alcohol Detector – iOS/Android Compatible

-It is undoubtedly one of the best products in the market, you can connect it to your smartphone via Bluetooth.
-It is also compatible with iOS on apple devices, It gives the result within seconds and measures BAC accurately.
-It has 10-pack mouthpieces.
+It is undoubtedly one of the best products in the market.
+It can be connected to the smartphone via Bluetooth.
+It is also compatible with iOS on apple devices.
+It gives the result within seconds and measures BAC accurately.
+It has a 10-pack mouthpiece.
 It has the disadvantage that it requires a smartphone to function.

 ALERT J5 II Professional Breath Alcohol Tester – Includes Bluetooth Printer

-A breathalyzer is a generic name for a gadget which measures the amount of alcohol in a person’s breath.
+An alcohol breathalyzer is a generic name for a gadget which measures the amount of alcohol in a person’s breath.
 This gives an estimate of the level of drunkenness of a person.
-The instrument has 3 parts, a machine which you breathe into, a chamber in which the chemical reaction takes place and a microprocessor which measures the electrical current produced by the chemical reaction and displays approximate value of blood alcohol content (BAC) on the tiny screen of a breathalyzer.
+The instrument has 3 parts, a machine which to breathe into, a chamber in which the chemical reaction takes place and a microprocessor which measures the electrical current produced by the chemical reaction and displays the approximate value of blood alcohol content (BAC) on the tiny screen of a breathalyzer.